albertprz/polyglot/README.md

 However, the conversion can be lossy, so some information can be lost in the process.
 At the same time, it can be necessary to provide some extra information in the target language version of the source file (most prominently function signatures, due to type inference).

-The resulting files will have a dependency on some kind of prelude library that will expose all of .
+The resulting files will have a dependency on some kind of prelude library that will expose all of the usual functions, data types, type classes and instances included in the Haskell prelude.

 Also, bear in mind that in some cases due to different call semantics (lazy or call-by-need vs strict) and also runtime support for features (such as tail call optimization), the resulting files in the target language will probably need on some cases to be manually adapted post conversion, to preserve or approximate to the original Haskell code runtime characteristics.